-Onam is a one of the most popular festival of Kerala.
-It This is a ten days festival which is no less than a majestic and big celebration.
+Onam is a one of the most popular festivals in Kerala.
+This is a ten days festival which is no less than a majestic and big celebration.
 Onam Festival starts from Saturday, 22nd August and ends up on Wednesday, 2nd September in 2020.
 The festival of Onam is dedicated to the King Mahabali.
 The first day Atham and the tenth day Thiruonam are the most significant days among all.
 It observes in the month of Chingham; the first month of Malayalam Calendar (Kollavarsham) and is the biggest Kerala Festival.

 Ten Days of Onam

 - Day 1 (Atham): Marked by designing Pookalam which is only done with yellow flowers.
 Pookalam’s size grows day by day.

 - Day 2 (Chithira): Another layer of flowers is added to the Pookalam and house cleaning begins on Day 2.

 - Day 3 (Chodi): Families begin shopping on this day, along with a new layer of flowers added to the Pookalam.

 - Day 4 (Vishakam): The various competitions begin on Day 4.